Are you considering going to acupuncture school?

 Good people skills are also crucial as you will be coming into contact with patients on a daily basis.
-Empathy, compassion and acceptance are all qualities which make for great future acupuncturists.
+Empathy, compassion, and acceptance are all qualities that make for great future acupuncturists.
 There is no room for prejudice in the Acupuncture clinic, and in this field, being able to truly listen to a patient's needs is almost as important as clinical knowledge itself.

 Why Study Oriental Medicine/Acupuncture?

 Oriental Medicine is a rich and diverse subject encompassing Acupuncture, bodywork, and Chinese herbology.
 With over 2000 years of history, there is always more to learn, even after spending many years in practice.

 As well as learning about traditional concepts such as Yin/Yang theory, Qi and the Five Elements, you will study anatomy and physiology, general biology, and medical terminology.
 This will allow you to talk effectively with other healthcare professionals as well as patients, preparing you for a successful career in historic Oriental medicine, adapted to suit the modern world.